 Part 6: The First 30 Days

-If you're learning how to work with an executive assistant for the first time, here's a practical roadmap:
+If you’re working with an executive assistant for the first time, here’s a practical roadmap:

 Week 1: Foundation